 When deciding between MR Plywood vs MDF, it’s essential to understand the differences and applications for each.
 These two materials are commonly used in home construction, furniture making, and cabinetry, but they have unique properties that make them suitable for different purposes.
 Let’s dive into what sets MR plywood and MDF apart, and which one is the better choice for your project.

-What is MR Plywood?
+What Is MR Plywood?

 MR plywood, also known as Moisture-resistant plywood, is a durable, engineered wood product that can withstand humid environments.
 It’s not waterproof, but it’s treated with special adhesives to resist moisture.